appleraincoat/tp/docs/DeveloperGuide.md

 ### 2. Help by command

+#### Description
 The Help by command feature provides help to the user for an individual command specified by the user, printed on the main window.
 This has been implemented for the `add`,`clearRealodex`,`delete`,`edit`,`filter`,`list` and `sort` commands only.

-Note that although the command format is `COMMAND help`, `clear help` is the command to get the help for the clearRealodex command instead of `clearRealodex help`.
-We changed the `clear` command to `clearRealodex` to avoid confusion with the `delete` command, as both involve the removal of entries, and `clearRealodex`encapsulates the functionality of clearing the entire app more clearly.
-However, we kept `clear help` as this syntax is more user-friendly when seeking help.
+* Note that although the command format is `COMMAND help`, `clear help` is the command to get the help for the clearRealodex command instead of `clearRealodex help`.
+* We changed the `clear` command to `clearRealodex` to avoid confusion with the `delete` command, as both involve the removal of entries, and `clearRealodex`encapsulates the functionality of clearing the entire app more clearly.

-#### Example Usage Scenario
+* However, we kept `clear help` as this syntax is more user-friendly when seeking help.

+#### Component Interaction Details
 1. User launches the application.
 2. User executes `COMMAND help`, wanting to get the help for only specified `COMMAND`.
 3. LogicManager instantiates a RealodexParser, which parses the command into a HelpCommand with appropriate parameters.
 4. The HelpCommand is executed, printing the help message for the specified `COMMAND` in the GUI.

+#### Example Usage Scenario
+1. User executes `add help`, wanting to get the help for the `add` command.
+2. The GUI prints the help message for the `add` command.

 #### Design Considerations